dubbersthehoser/mayble/README.md

 *Note on platforms:* Mayble was created for desktop usage only in mind, so avoid the phone OS versions.

-3. Build and Run

-Now you can run `go run .` to try it out.
+3. Build and Run `go run .` to try it out.

 ## Usage

 ## Contributing